 Intensive oral and written drill, with emphasis on finer points of grammar, colloquial, and idiomatic usage.
 English-to-French translation, free composition, and conversation of everyday topics.
 Prerequisites: FR 255 and 256 or one literature course.
-3 s.h.

-DEVELOPMENT OF THE FRENCH DRAMA FR 353:
+FR 353: DEVELOPMENT OF THE FRENCH DRAMA